broadinstitute/ABC-Enhancer-Gene-Prediction/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ABC-Enhancer-Gene-Prediction's documentation!
+The Activity-by-Contact (ABC) Model for predicting enhancer-gene regulatory interactions
 ========================================================

-The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
+The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes in a given cell type, based on a combination of input datasets representing enhancer activity and 3D enhancer-promoter contact frequency [1].

-The Activity by Contact (ABC) model is designed to represent a mechanistic model in which enhancers activate gene transcription upon enhancer-promoter contact.
+The ABC model was initially designed to represent a mechanistic model in which enhancers activate gene transcription upon enhancer-promoter contact.
 In a simple conception of such a model, the quantitative effect of an enhancer depends on the frequency with which it contacts a promoter multiplied by the strength of the enhancer (i.e., the ability of the enhancer to activate transcription upon contacting a promoter).
 Moreover, the contribution of a specific enhancer to a gene’s expression should depend on the surrounding context (ie, the strength and contact frequency of other enhancers for the gene).
 To convert this conceptual framework into a practical score (which can be applied genome-wide), we formulated the ABC score:

 ABC score for effect of element E on gene G = Activity of E × Contact frequency between E and G / Sum of (Activity × Contact Frequency) over all candidate elements within 5 Mb.

-Operationally, Activity (A) is defined as the geometric mean of the read counts of DNase-seq and H3K27ac ChIP-seq at an element E, and Contact (C) as the KR normalized Hi-C contact frequency between E and the promoter of gene G. Elements are defined as ~500bp regions centered on DHS peaks.
+Operationally, Activity (A) is defined based on read counts of ATAC-seq, DNase-seq, and/or H3K27ac ChIP-seq at an element E, and Contact (C) as the Hi-C contact frequency between E and the promoter of gene G. Elements are defined as ~500bp regions centered on DHS or ATAC peaks.

-Note that the ABC model only considers candidate elements and genes on the same chromosome.
+Note that the ABC model only considers candidate elements and genes on the same chromosome, within 5 Mb of each other.
 It does not make interchromosomal predictions.

+The accuracy of the ABC model has been benchmarked in several ways, including through comparison to CRISPR perturbations to enhancers, eQTL variants, and GWAS variants.
+For more information, please see the references below.

 If you use the ABC model in published research, please cite: